Tloops/tloops.github.io/_teaching/2021-teaching-4.md

 ## Course Intro

-Introduction to Computer Science was a course for freshman, and was mandatory if they failed in the placement exam of computer basic knowledge at the beginning of the semester.
-However, However, this course involves a vast amount of computer-related knowledge, such as Turing machines, algorithms, programming languages, operating systems, etc., and did not take into account the understanding ability of freshmen.
-In addition, the teacher of this course is quite strict, which makes many students hate this course.
-In order to let students regain their interest in computers and to improve their grades, I opened this review course.
+The "Introduction to Computer Science" course was mandatory for freshman who failed in the placement exam of basic computer knowledge at the beginning of the semester.
+However, this course covered a wide range of complex topics, including Turing machines, algorithms, programming languages, and operating systems, without considering the varying levels of understanding among freshmen.
+Additionally, the strict teaching approach has led to a negative perception of the course among many students.
+In order to let students regain their interest in computer science and improve their grades, I opened this review course.

+PS: This course has been canceled since 2022 regarding the retirement of the instructor.

 ## Duties

-- Write courseware by myself in Chinese ([GitHub Link](https://github.com/Tloops/CS101B_I2CSB))
+- Wrote courseware by myself in Chinese ([GitHub Link](https://github.com/Tloops/CS101B_I2CSB)).
-- The overall rating of this course has increased by 8 points compared to Fall 2020
+- The overall grade of this course has increased by 8 points compared to previous year (Fall 2020).